koii-network/docs/develop/rpcapi/websocket/signaturesubscribe.md

 ```

-The following is an example response of a notification from a successfully **recieved** transaction signature:
+The following is an example response of a notification from a successfully **received** transaction signature:

 ```
 {